darenliang/dscli/README.md

 Dscli stands for Discord store CLI and provides a way to store files with no size restrictions.

+### Discord Requirements

+* Empty Discord server
+* Invited Discord bot that has permissions to manage servers
+* You'll need the Discord bot token and the server id

 ### Installation

 Make sure you have go installed (version 1.13+ is required).
 ```
 go get -u github.com/darenliang/dscli
 ```

-### Initial Setup

-* Empty Discord server
-* Invited Discord bot that has permissions to manage servers
-* You'll need the Discord bot token and the server id

 ### Quickstart